Datenschule/pretty_session_protocols/README.md

 DATABSE_URL=<db_url> python views.py
 #e.g.: DATABSE_URL=sqlite:////home/user/db.sqlite python views.py
 ```
+You can set `DEBUG=True` before starting to enable debug mode.
+This is recommended for development.
+Do not do it
+in production though!

 ## Docker
 You can run this project with docker compose.
 It will create a instance for the database and one for the actual app.